seppmail/SEPPmail365/Readme.md

 _PowerShell Core is the future !_

+** BREAKING CHANGE **

 Beginning with version 1.2.5, the module runs only on PowerShell Core on Windows (macOS/Linux in preperation).
 So install PowerShell Core asap on your machine via the Windows Store or the notes here: https://github.com/powershell/powershell

 # Prerequisites

-The module requires at least PowerShell 5.1 (64bit) and the
+The module requires at least PowerShell Core 7.2 (64bit) and the
-[ExchangeOnlineManagement](https://www.powershellgallery.com/packages/ExchangeOnlineManagement/2.0.5) module of version 2.0.5 or higher.
+[ExchangeOnlineManagement](https://www.powershellgallery.com/packages/ExchangeOnlineManagement/3.0.0) module of version 3.0.0 or higher.

-The module was developed on macOS and runs also on PowerShell Core 7.1.5+
+The module was developed on Windows 11 and macOS 11.7.

 _Note on PowerShell on debian_: There are scenarios where module installation fails with an error on incorrect module maifest.
 We are currently investigating this.
 Please try to run it on PowerShell Core on Windows or macOS.